QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Introduction

-In summary, the contributions of this paper are the following: firstly, we outline in some depth the process, the technicalities and the challenges of training and running an NLP model on a quantum computer; secondly, we provide a strong proof of concept that quantum NLP is in our reach.
+\item we outline in some depth the process, the technicalities and the challenges of training and running an NLP model on a quantum computer;

+\item we present the first set of meaningful NLP experiments on quantum hardware, providing a strong proof of concept that quantum NLP is within our reach. \end{itemize}

-The structure of the paper is the following: Section \ref{sec:related_work} discusses the most important related work on experimental quantum computing and QNLP; Section \ref{sec:discocat} describes \textsc{DisCoCat}; Section \ref{sec:Intro_QC} provides an introduction to quantum computing; Section \ref{sec:pipeline} gives a high-level overview for a general QNLP pipeline; Section \ref{sec:TheTasks} explains the tasks; Section \ref{sec:Experiments} provides all the necessary details for the experiments and finally; Section \ref{sec:Conclusion} summarises our findings and points to future work.
+The structure of the paper is the following: Section \ref{sec:related_work} discusses the most important related work on experimental quantum computing, particularly with regard to Quantum Machine Learning (QML) and QNLP; Section \ref{sec:sentence_models} first briefly discusses NLP models for sentences in general and then describes in detail the \discocat\ model, as well as quantum-friendly models for sentence representation based on the \ws\ and \bow\ models; Section \ref{sec:Intro_QC} provides an introduction to quantum computing; Section \ref{sec:pipeline} gives a high-level overview for a general QNLP pipeline; Section \ref{sec:TheTasks} explains the tasks; Section \ref{sec:Experiments} \rl{provides all the necessary details for the experiments, and presents our results,} and finally, Section \ref{sec:Conclusion} summarises our findings and points to future work.

-\section{Related work}
+\section{Related Work}

-There is a plethora of hybrid classical-quantum algorithms with NISQ technology in mind \cite{bharti2021noisy}.
-The majority of already implementable quantum machine learning (QML) protocols are based on \textit{variational quantum circuit} methods \cite{Benedetti2019}.
-However, useful quantum algorithms with theoretically proven speedups assume fault-tolerant quantum computers, which are currently not available.
-(See Section \ref{sec:Intro_QC} for more details.)
+On the matter of quantum computation in the NISQ era generally speaking, there is a plethora of hybrid classical-quantum algorithms with NISQ technology in mind \shortcite<for a review see>{bharti2021noisy,Preskill_2018_QuantumComputingInNISQEra}.
+These typically take the form of quantum machine learning (QML) protocols, the majority of which are based on \textit{variational quantum circuit} methods, where the parameters of a quantum circuit are trained through machine learning methods \shortcite<see, e.g.,>{Benedetti2019,JaderbergEtAl_2021_QuantumSelfSupervisedLearning,HarrowEtAl_2021_GradientsMeasurementsInHybridAlgorithms,HuangEtAl_2021_PowerOfDataInQML,FergusonEtAl_2021_MeasurementBasedVQE}.
+However, useful quantum algorithms with theoretically proven speedups rely on fault-tolerant quantum computers, which are currently not available.
+(See Section~\ref{sec:Intro_QC} for more details on this aspect and basic concepts of quantum computation.)